-This new lawn installation was necessary and long overdue, the original Bermudagrass lawn was entirely unsuitable for the lawn area due to heavy shade conditions, which over the years slowly weakened and killed the lawn and allowed for turf to become overrun with almost every weed imaginable.
+This new lawn instalation was necessary and long overdue, the original Bermudagrass lawn was entirely unsuitable for the lawn area due to heavy shade conditions, which over the years slowly weakened and damaged the lawn and allowed for turf to become overrun with almost every weed imaginable.
 Saint Augustine grass was the only possible turf to use in this situation due to its very high shade tolerance compared to other grasses, and once installed the lawn would be mowed at much higher settings to allow for better lawn health in shaded conditions.

 So let’s begin with this stunning lawn transformation, and how we did it.

-Killing The Old Lawn
+Removing The Old Lawn

 The old weed-filled Bermudagrass lawn was sprayed with Glyphosate herbicide twice.
 Each application was done two weeks apart, with the last application done up to 4 weeks prior to the new lawn being installed, to allow excess herbicide to become entirely inert before the new sod was laid.

 Herbicide treatment was necessary as Bermudagrass has underground runners which could have returned to grow into the new Sating Augustine lawn, so we needed to ensure the underground runners were truly taken care of.

 The Glyphosate did a wonderful job in eradicating 100% of all unwanted lawn and weeds.

 Remember that Glyphosate is a broad spectrum herbicide, meaning it will destroy almost every and any type of plant it comes into contact with.
 So be very careful when spraying to ensure the wind does not carry any spray onto any other plants in the garden.
 Pets and children should also be kept off the lawn area for the entire time the Glyphosate is still present.
 Now it’s time to lay our new lawn.